loveflora/loveflora/README.md

 문서화를 좋아하여, 1주에 최소 1개 블로깅을 하고 있습니다 ✍🏻

 Hi, Everyone.
 Welcome to my GitHub !
 This is Sehwa Kim 👋🏻 </br>
 I want to be a front-end developer with a background as a nurse. </br>
 I enjoy learning, helping each other, and growing steadily. </br>
 Not only that, I like to be challenged, so I'm trying various fields with an open mind, including IT (Front-End, Back-End) and medicine 🧠  </br>
-I love documentation, so I'm blogging at least once a week ✍🏻 (FYI, I gonna do this until I become a grandma lol)
+I like to documenting things that I realized or learned, so I update my blog at least once a week ✍🏻 (FYI, I'm gonna do this until I become a grandma lol)

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fgjbae1212%2Fhit-counter&count_bg=%23FFACAB&title_bg=%23555555&icon=github.svg&icon_color=%23E7E7E7&title=+GitHub&edge_flat=false)](https://hits.seeyoufarm.com)